ericnoonan00/EricNoonanIT1025/Lab 7/readme.md

 * Object - Gabe, Sammy, and Stevie were Objects of the shark class.
 They were instantiated from the shark class.
 * Class - Shark would be the class as it is the name of the class and provides the instructions for shark objects.
+* Abstraction - the definition of a shark is an abraction.
+An abstraction is
-* Abstraction - swim(self) is an inheritance.
+* Encapsulation - swim(self) is an encapsulation.
 It is a method that can be called upon by different objects.
-* Encapsulation -
-* Inheritance -
+* Inheritance - A specific type of shark would be an inheritance.
 ___
 # Conclusion